mesangar/SIE-OMS/README.md

 ```

 # SIE-OMS
 The final representation of the SIE-OMS method is a superposition of both parts, SIE and OMS, always assuming the edges as background and object masks as foreground.
-Finally, we use use a simulated phosphene map on a computer screen, but the same activation images could be directly applied to the retinal implant.
+Finally, we use a simulated phosphene map on a computer screen, but the same activation images could be directly applied to the retinal implant.
 - To run the code:
 ```
 generate_phosp_image.py